jordyn-raguckas/jordyn-raguckas.github.io/index.md

 ### Eagles6 Fantasy Football League History

-R Shiny website for my fantasy football league.
-Showcasing individual and head-to-head statistics from 2011-2022.
+R Shiny website for the Eagles6 fantasy football league.
+Allows users to see each league member's individual and head-to-head statistics from 2011-2022.

 [View website](https://jordynragu15.shinyapps.io/Eagles6_History/)

 ---